RespiraWorks/Ventilator/manufacturing/internals/filter_panel/filter_holder/README.md

 ### Source files

+> TODO: drawings - printed parts and gasket only

 The custom design and assembly have been carried out in Autodesk Inventor, and the following "source" files are provided:

 * [Filter assembly.iam](filter_assembly.iam) - Inventor assembly file for a single filter holder